 Vornado Realty Trust is a veritable whirlwind of real estate activity.
 The company's commercial property holdings total more than 100 million sq. ft. of space, primarily in New York City and Washington, DC.
-The company's retail portfolio consists of about 115 strip shopping centers and single tenant retail assets, and six regional malls in the Northeast, California, and Puerto Rico.
+It also owns the 1,700-room Hotel Pennsylvania in Manhattan.
+The company's retail portfolio consists of about 105 strip shopping centers and single tenant retail assets, and six regional malls in the Northeast, California, and Puerto Rico.
 Its Merchandise Mart segment owns six showroom properties, including Chicago's Merchandise Mart and L.A.
 Mart; it also produces trade shows.
-In addition, Vornado owns about a third each of New York retail property owner Alexander's and Toys ''R'' Us and an 11% interest in J.C, Penney.
+In addition, Vornado owns about a third each of New York retail property owner Alexander's and big-box toy giant Toys ''R'' Us .

-The REIT is also selling its properties in non-core markets, such as Boston, Chicago, San Jose, and Long Island, New York.
+The REIT is also selling its properties in non-core markets, such as Boston, Chicago, San Jose, Long Island, New York, and Philadelphia.

 Mergers, Acquisitions and Divestments

 In 2013 Vornado's acquisition activity was focused on Manhattan.
 The REIT acquired: a 20% interest in 650 Madison Avenue, a 27-story office and retail tower between 59th and 60th streets, for $260 million; a 93% stake in 655 Fifth Avenue, a 57,500 square foot retail and office property on 52nd Street, for $277.5 million; land and air rights for 137,000 square feet at 220 Central Park South for $194 million; and three other Manhattan street retail properties for an aggregate cost of $65.3 million.